wmde/PhabMetrics/bin/leadtime.md

 - createdOn: date of task creation
 - closedOn: date of task closing (as resolved or declined)
 - leadtimeDays: leadtime in days (working days, taking 5 days a week)
+- status: the task status name (resolved or declined)
+- subtype: the task subtype

 ### Arguments